Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 • When switching insurers, a history of frequent glass claims may affect your underwriting or lead to higher quotes.

-In states like Florida, Kentucky, and South Carolina — where zero-deductible coverage is mandated — there are added consumer protections.
-Learn more about how deductibles affect your overall car insurance costs before deciding whether to file any claim.
+In Florida, Kentucky, and South Carolina — where zero-deductible coverage is mandated — laws also offer stronger consumer protections that further limit the rate impact of glass claims.
+Review how deductibles affect your overall car insurance costs before deciding whether to file any claim.

 Pincher's Pro Tip